 Definition

 The accruals concept, also known as the matching principle, states that revenues and expenses should be recognized in the same accounting period in which they are earned or incurred, regardless of when cash is received or paid.
-This ensures that financial statements reflect the true economic activities of a business.
+This ensures that financial statements reflect the true economic activities of a business and provide a realistic view of performance.

 Key Elements

-- Revenue Recognition: Income is recorded when it is earned, not when cash is received.
+- Revenue Recognition: Income is recorded when it is earned, not when cash is received, ensuring revenues are tied to the period of activity.

-- Expense Matching: Costs are recorded in the same period as the revenues they help generate.
+- Expense Matching: Costs are recorded in the same period as the revenues they help generate, ensuring profitability is accurately measured.

 2. Purpose of the Accruals Concept